-- E. In addition to the \$2,500 above, employees with a NBPTS certification will receive an additional \$2,000 to compensate for the loss of state funding for that bonus. - F. For his or her placement on the scales, no current Unit II employee will be placed at a pay step that is less than his or her current salary. - G. Employees of the Board who are or become Unit II employees will be placed on the A&S scale so as to make at least their per diem pay rate at the appropriate step and lane as compared to a twelve (12) month teachers' pay scale prorated for the new work year. - I. Each Unit II employee will be advanced to the next level for his or her position at least every (2) two years.
-Employees may be advanced more frequently based on position analysis, longevity in the position, performance, and school system needs. - J. Retired Rehired employees in Unit I will be paid the salary negotiated in the Agreement for the appropriate step and lane (BA, MA, APC, MA +30, PhD) prorated for eleven (11) or twelve (12) months if position requires it.
-Unit II Retired Rehired employees are not eligible to advance one Level every two years. - K. Any Unit I or Unit II employees who are substituting for an absent principal will be paid retroactively at the principal level after fifteen (15) days of consecutive substituting.
-Any Unit I or Unit II employees who are substituting for an absent vice principal will be paid retroactively at the vice principal level after fifteen (15) days of consecutive substituting. - L. CCPS will reimburse Speech and Language Pathologists, Occupational Therapists, and Physical Therapists for their licensure and renewal fees.
+- H. In addition to the \$2,500 above, employees with a NBPTS certification will receive an additional \$2,000 to compensate for the loss of state funding for that bonus. - I. When current Unit II members are promoted to a new position within Unit II, the employee will be placed at a pay level so that their per diem rate is equal to, but not less than their current per diem plus an additional 5% for initial placement. - J. When current Unit I members are promoted to a Unit II position, the employee will be placed on the Unit II pay scale so as to be paid no less than their current per diem rate plus an additional 5% for initial placement. - K. Retired Rehired employees in Unit I will be paid the salary negotiated in the Agreement for the appropriate step and lane (BA, MA, APC, MA +30, PhD) prorated for eleven (11) or twelve (12) months if position requires it.
+Unit II Retired Rehired employees are not eligible to advance on the Unit II pay scale. - L. Any Unit I or Unit II employees who are substituting for an absent principal will be paid retroactively at the principal level after fifteen (15) days of consecutive substituting.
+Any Unit I or Unit II employees who are substituting for an absent vice principal will be paid retroactively at the vice principal level after fifteen (15) days of consecutive substituting.

+M. CCPS will reimburse Speech and Language Pathologists, Occupational Therapists, and Physical Therapists for their licensure and renewal fees.